IBM-Cloud/tekton-toolchain/lab2-parameters/README.md

       taskRef:
         name: the-var-task
 ```
 The Pipeline task is supplying parameters to the same `the-var-task`.
-Click **Run Pipeline** and chose pipeline-supplied-variable and check out the results.
+Click **Run Pipeline** and chose n030-pipeline-supplied-variable and check out the results.

 ## Parameters from a user to a task